Direct answer

 Where the budget usually leaks

-The obvious cost is developer time.
-The hidden cost is iteration: prompt repair, traces, eval design, policy review, vendor setup, and post-launch monitoring.
-A quote that omits those pieces may look cheap, but the missing work returns as delivery risk.
+The obvious leak is scope creep.
+The harder leak to see is iteration: prompt repair, trace review, eval design, vendor switching, and post launch monitoring.
+A quote that omits these reads cheaper than reality because the missing work simply returns as delivery risk and post launch firefighting.

-Run-cost forecasting matters after launch.
-A small pilot can look affordable while a production workflow becomes expensive because each user action creates multiple model calls, retries, embeddings, and audit records.
+Run cost forecasting is the second leak.
+A small pilot can look affordable while a production workflow becomes expensive because each user action triggers multiple model calls, embeddings, reranks, and audit records.

 Assumptions and methodology